 Supporting the U.S. Economy

-Many of the nation's more than 114 million homes and 87 billion square feet of commercial space were constructed before 1980—prior to the existence of today's efficient products and most equipment standards and building codes.
-These buildings represent large potential for energy savings, and this means local jobs.
-And, money saved on energy costs flows to other sectors of the economy, which can lead to the creation of new jobs.
+Energy efficiency supports more than 2.2 million jobs across the country, adding more than 130,000 jobs in 2016 alone.
+Many of the nation's more than 118 million homes and 5.6 million commercial buildings were constructed before 1980—prior to the existence of today's efficient products and most equipment standards and building codes.
+These buildings represent a significant opportunity to unlock energy savings through efficiency improvements, and this means local jobs.
+Money saved on energy costs also flows to other sectors of the economy, which can lead to more job creation.

 Improving Our Energy Security